willianpc/lingua-css/README.md

-# lingua
+# Lingua CSS
-### A CSS based internationalization tool
+## A CSS based internationalization tool

-Lingua means "language" in Portuguese, but can also mean "tongue", which gives a pretty clever idea for a logo :P

-Back to what is relevant, lingua takes advantage of the CSS pseudo class lang, and changes the language based on it, which makes it work as an interesting internationalization tool.
+Lingua CSS takes advantage of the CSS pseudo class lang, and changes the language based on it, which makes it work as an interesting internationalization tool.

 So, let's say we want to translate a 'title' key in English, Spanish and Portuguese, then lingua will generate the following: